Ortus-Solutions/setup-commandbox/README.md

 ## Inputs

 - `forgeboxAPIKey` - If added to the action, we will seed it in CommandBox for you.
-- `installGlobalDependencies` - Defaults to false which installs the following dependencies for you: `commandbox-cfconfig,commandbox-dotenv`
+- `installGlobalDependencies` - Defaults to `false` which installs the following dependencies for you: `commandbox-cfconfig,commandbox-dotenv` if `true`
-- `install` - If added, a comma-delmitted list of packages to install upon setup for you.
+- `install` - If added, a comma-delmitted list of packages to install upon installation for you.
 - `version` - The CommandBox version to install, if not passed we use the latest stable.

 ## Usage